Bring Her Back: Plot

-After finding their father, Phil, who has been undergoing treatment for cancer, dead in the shower, 17-year-old Andy and his sight-impaired stepsister Piper are sent to live with Laura, an eccentric former counselor who has fostered other young people in the past.
-Laura introduces them to a preteen boy named Oliver whom she is also fostering and who, she tells them, has stopped talking since the death of Laura's own daughter Cathy.
-Andy becomes unsettled by both Laura and Oliver's strange behavior, including Laura's favoritism toward Piper.
-At the funeral, Laura steals a lock of hair from Phil's corpse.
+17-year-old Andy and his visually impaired step-sister Piper find their father Phil, who has been undergoing treatment for cancer, dead in the shower.
+They are sent to live with eccentric former counselor Laura, who is also fostering a pre-teen boy named Oliver.
+Laura claims Oliver has stopped talking since the death of Laura's daughter, Cathy, who was also blind and drowned in their backyard pool.
+Andy becomes unsettled by both Laura and Oliver's strange behavior, and Laura's favouritism toward Piper.
+At Phil's funeral, Laura steals a lock of hair from his corpse.
 That night, Laura encourages Andy to talk about his feelings, and he reveals that he resents his father for being abusive toward him but affectionate toward Piper.
-Laura reflects on the death of Cathy, who was accidentally drowned in their backyard pool.

-It is revealed that Oliver is possessed by Tari, a demon Laura summoned to carry out a resurrection ritual to bring back Cathy.
+Laura reflects on Cathy's death and states that she would do anything just to hear Cathy call her "mum" one last time.

 The next day, Andy releases Oliver from the room Laura locked him in and encourages him to write on a notepad to communicate.
-Oliver tries to eat a kitchen knife, mutilating his mouth; when Andy carries him across the white border that circles Laura's property to get help, Oliver violently convulses before uttering "help me."
-Laura returns, angry, and Andy finds that Oliver wrote the word "bird" on the notepad.
+Oliver subsequently tries to eat a kitchen knife, mutilating his mouth; when Andy carries him across the white border that circles Laura's property to get help, Oliver violently convulses before uttering "help me".
+Andy later finds that Oliver has written "bird" on the notepad.

-Laura returns Oliver to his mute, passive state by mimicking the disturbing ritual from a VHS tape and feeding him Phil's hair.
-While showering, Andy hallucinates an apparition of his father, who warns him that Piper will die in the rain.
-Shocked, he slips, is concussed, and has to recover in the hospital.

-Laura takes Piper to the shed, where she's kept Cathy's corpse in a freezer, and dresses her in Cathy's sweater.
-After bringing Andy home from the hospital, she watches the rest of the VHS tape — the corpse of the deceased is fed to a possessed host, who then regurgitates the corpse into the body of a person recently killed in the same manner as the one to be resurrected, bringing them back to life.
-Laura intends to drown Piper in the pool during the rainstorm, use Oliver to eat Cathy's corpse, and regurgitate it into Piper to bring back Cathy.
+Laura returns Oliver to his mute state by mimicking a ritual from a VHS tape and feeding him Phil's hair.
+While showering, Andy hallucinates an apparition of Phil telling him, "She'll die in the rain."
+Andy slips and awakens in the hospital with a concussion.
+Laura takes Piper to the garden shed, where she has been keeping Cathy's corpse in a freezer, and dresses her in Cathy's sweater.
+After bringing Andy home from the hospital, she watches a VHS tape in which the corpse of the deceased is fed to a possessed host, who then regurgitates the corpse into the body of a person recently killed in the same manner as the one to be resurrected, bringing them back to life.
+Laura intends to drown Piper in the pool during the rainstorm, use Oliver — actually a kidnapped child now possessed by a demon summoned by Laura – to eat Cathy's corpse, and regurgitate it into Piper to bring back Cathy.
 Later that night, Laura punches Piper while she sleeps and frames Andy for the assault to drive a wedge between the siblings.